Edvac/money-transfer-service/DECISIONS.md

 the file needs to be updated when there is an API change but the code remains more redable as the code already has many annotations.

+## Future enchancements

+- Advanced error handling i.e. centralised exception handling and catching more cases
+- Monitoring and observablity i.e. with tools like Prometheus
+- Additional testing
+  - Integration, using Spring tools or bash scripts
+  - Load testing
+  - Improve the CI/CD pipeline
+  - Compliance and Auditing
+    - Audit Trail and Financial regulations additions

 ## What I Chose Not to Implement

 - **Authentication**: Not needed for an internal service